scheduleonce/developer-center/reference/Conversations/the-conversation-object.md

 | `name`   | _string_ | The name of the bot.                                                                                           |

 ## CONVERSATION

-[block:textarea]
-{
-  "text": "The following is an example of a conversation object.", "sidebar": true
+The following is an example of a conversation object.
-}
-[/block]

 ```json Sample conversation
 {